How To Be Friends With Benefits — The Kind & Healthy Way

-The two of you should directly discuss what you want, what you don't want, expectations around exclusivity and safe sex (Are you sleeping with other people?
-What kind of sexual protection are you using with others and each other?), and what your boundaries are.
+Take time to define the relationship.
+The two of you should directly discuss what you want and what you don't want.
+What are the expectations around exclusivity and safe sex?
+Are you sleeping with other people?
+What kind of sexual protection are you using with others and each other?
+What are your boundaries?
 Are sleepovers on the table?
 Cuddling?
 Are you going on dates every now and then, or just shooting the shit at someone's apartment?

 On the flip side, harboring secret hopes about what the relationship might become will help nobody, least of all you.
 "Sometimes people can believe that the relationship is something that it's not," says certified sex coach Myisha Battle.
 "It's really important to listen to what the other person tells you they want, believe them, and act accordingly."